 When you’ve decided that managed IT services are a good option for your business and you’re evaluating different companies, you need to understand what’s included and what’s not included in their monthly fee.
 Evaluating managed services provider (MSP) costs isn’t an apples-to-apples comparison, so having questions to guide your conversation about what to expect as far as costs is imperative.

-Before we go any further, let’s identify a range for managed IT services prices.
-In general, you can expect to pay between $75 and $250 per user per month.
+Before we go any further, let’s identify a price range for managed IT services prices.
+In general, you can expect to pay between $75 and $250 per user per month so what you pay depends in large part on the number of computer users in your organization.
 That’s a pretty wide range, so you can see why you need to dig down a little deeper to find out exactly what you’re getting.

 What’s NOT Included in MSP Monthly Fees

-First, let’s cover what is not typically included in a managed IT services monthly fee.
-Even with all-inclusive managed IT services, you’ll still have some items to pay for separately.
+First, let’s cover what is not typically included in the monthly cost of managed IT services.
+Even with all-inclusive managed IT services pricing model, you’ll still have some additional costs to pay for separately.
 They just shouldn’t be surprises that appear on your monthly invoices.
 The time to find any hidden costs is when you’re still in the evaluation stage of your decision to pick a managed IT service company.

-As you’re getting started with managed IT services, there’s a lot of upfront work that the MSP has to do to get set up to support your IT environment and people, so it’s common to have an onboarding fee.
+As you’re moving away from break-fix IT services and getting started with managed IT services, there will be a lot of upfront work that the MSP has to do to get set up to support your IT environment and people, so it’s common to have an onboarding fee.
 This fee can be equal to what your monthly fee is going to be, or it could be a little more depending on the size of your business and network.
 Expect a minimum of about $2,000 for a small company for onboarding fees.